lcpojr/watcher_ex/apps/rest_api/README.md

 # RestAPI

-This application handles all requests on the resfull api.
+This application handles all requests on the restfull api.
 It exposes public and admin endpoints.

 ## Testing it locally